teholm/amazon-guardduty-hands-on/README.md

 >	What would you change about the automated remediation Alice put in place?

-	Will isolating the instance have any effect on an application running on that instance?
+>	Will isolating the instance have any effect on an application running on the instance?

-	Were the alerts detailed enough?
+>	Were the alerts detailed enough?

 ## Scenario 2 – Compromised IAM Credentials (Simulated) <a name="attack2"/>